 Contents of Section 4

-Computers are normally associated with two standard input device, the keyboard and the mouse, and two standard output devices, the display screen and the printer.
+Computers are normally associated with two standard input devices, the keyboard and the mouse, and two standard output devices, the display screen and the printer.
 All these restrict language input and output.
 However, computer programs and hardware devices that enable the computer to handle human speech are now commonplace.
-Multimedia PCs allow the user to attach a microphone to the soundcard and record his/her own voice.
-Similarly, a cassette recorder can be attached to the computer and by transmitting the sounds recorded on the tape to the computer these sounds can be digitised.
-Storing these sound files is not problematic anymore due to the immensely increased capacity and reduced cost of storage media and improved compression techniques that enable the size of sound files to be substantially reduced.
+All modern computers allow the user to plug in a microphone and record his/her own voice.
+A variety of other sources of sound recordings can also be used.
+Storing these sound files is not a problem anymore as a result of the immensely increased capacity and reduced cost of storage media and improved compression techniques that enable the size of sound files to be substantially reduced.
 For further information on the applications of sound recording and playback technology to CALL see Module 2.2, Introduction to multimedia CALL.

-A range of computer software is also available for processing and analysing speech.
+A range of computer software is available for speech analysis.
 Spoken input can be analysed according to a wide variety of parameters and the analysis can be represented graphically or numerically.
 Of course, graphic output is not immediately useful for the uninitiated viewer, and hence we are not arguing that this kind of graphical representation will prove useful to the language learner.
 On the other hand, specialists are well capable of interpreting this speech analysis data.
-See http://cslu.cse.ogi.edu/tutordemos/SpectrogramReading/spectrogram_reading.html for details and some explanations about different analyses.

 The information we get from speech analysis has proven very valuable indeed for speech synthesis and speech recognition, which are dealt with in the following two sections.